 - Verbal or Written Warning

-- Performance Improvement Plan or Management Process
+- Performance Improvement Plan/Management Process

 - Enhanced Supervision, Observation, or Review

-- Required Counseling
+- · Required Counseling

 - Required Training or Education

 - Probation

 - Denial of Pay Increase/Pay Grade

 - Loss of Oversight or Supervisory Responsibility

 - Demotion

 - Transfer

-- Shift or Schedule Adjustments

 - Reassignment

-- Delay of Promotional Opportunities

-- Assignment of New Supervisor
+- Assignment to New Supervisor

+- Restriction of Stipends and/or Professional Development Resources

+- Suspension/Administrative Leave with Pay

+- Suspension/Administrative Leave without Pay

+- Termination

-- Restriction on Travel and/or Professional Development Resources - Restriction of Bonus Pay - Suspension (Administrative Leave with Pay) - Suspension (Administrative Leave without Pay) - Termination - Other Actions: In addition to or in place of the above sanctions/responsive actions, the School may assign any other action it deems appropriate.
+- Other Actions: In addition to or in place of the above sanctions/responsive actions, the School may assign any other responsive actions as deemed appropriate.

-7. Non-Participation in the ARP and/or Withdrawal or Resignation Before Completion of Resolution Process a.
-Students

-Non-Participation of Respondent Should a student Respondent decide not to participate in the Resolution Process, the process proceeds absent their participation to a reasonable resolution.

-2. Withdrawal or Resignation
+36. WITHDRAWAL OR RESIGNATION BEFORE COMPLAINT RESOLUTION

+A. Future Professionals

-If a student Respondent withdraws from the School, the Resolution Process may continue, or Title IX Coordinator may exercise their discretion to dismiss the Complaint.
-If the Complaint is dismissed, School will still provide reasonable supportive or remedial measures as deemed necessary to address safety and/or remedy any ongoing effects of the alleged harassment, discrimination, and/or retaliation.
+Should a Respondent decide not to participate in the Grievance Process, the process proceeds absent their participation to a reasonable resolution.
+Should a Future Professional Respondent permanently withdraw from the School, the Grievance Process typically ends with a dismissal, as the School has lost primary disciplinary jurisdiction over the withdrawn Future Professional.
+However, the School may continue the Grievance Process when, at the discretion of the Title IX Coordinator, doing so may be necessary to address safety and/or remedy any ongoing effects of the alleged harassment, discrimination, and/or retaliation.

-Regardless of whether the Complaint is dismissed or pursued to completion of the Resolution Process, School will continue to address and remedy any systemic issues or concerns that may have contributed to the alleged violation(s), and any ongoing effects of the alleged discrimination, harassment, and/or retaliation.

-When a student withdraws or leaves while the process is pending, the student may not return to the School in any capacity until the Complaint is resolved and any sanctions imposed are satisfied.
-If the student indicates they will not return, the Title IX Coordinator has discretion to dismiss the Complaint.
-Admissions and the Director will be notified accordingly.
+Regardless of whether the complaint is dismissed or pursued to completion of the Grievance Process, the School will continue to address and remedy any systemic issues or concerns that may have contributed to the alleged violation(s), and any ongoing effects of the alleged harassment, discrimination, and/or retaliation.
+The Future Professional who withdraws or leaves while the process is pending may not return to the School in any capacity.
+The appropriate School employees will be notified, accordingly.
+Such exclusion applies to all School locations.

-If the student Respondent takes a leave for a specified period of time (e.g., one semester or term), the Resolution Process may continue remotely.
-If found in violation, that student is not permitted to return to School unless and until all sanctions, if any, have been satisfied.
+If the Future Professional Respondent only withdraws or takes a leave for a specified period of time (e.g., one semester or term), the Grievance Process may continue remotely and, if found in violation, that Future Professional is not permitted to return to the School unless and until all sanctions, if any, have been satisfied.

-b.
-Employees
+B. Employees